 Châtelet Castle

-Châtelet Castle, locally simply known as Le Châtelet, lies near the village of Marbais, in the province of Walloon Brabant in the Wallonia region in Belgium.
+Châtelet Castle, locally known as Le Vieux Châtelet, lies near the village of Marbais, in the province of Walloon Brabant in the Wallonia region in Belgium.

-When exactly Châtelet Castle was built is unknown.
-The Lords of Marbais, who built it, were first mentioned in the 11th century, but the castle was first mentioned in 1299.
+The exact date of Châtelet Castle's construction is unknown.
+The Lords of Marbais, who constructed it, are first mentioned in the 11th century, but the castle itself was first documented in 1299.

-The Lordship of Marbais was situated on the borders of the Duchy of Brabant and the County of Namur.
-The lordship was first bound to Brabant until, sensing the growing influence of the Duke of Brabant in the middle of the 12th century, the Lords of Marbais approached the counts of Namur to escape the political grip of the Duke.
+The Lordship of Marbais was located on the border between the Duchy of Brabant and the County of Namur.
+Initially, the lordship was tied to Brabant, but by the mid-12th century, sensing the growing influence of the Duke of Brabant, the Lords of Marbais sought alliances with the counts of Namur to escape the Duke's political control.

-In 1554, the troops of King Henry II of France destroyed Châtelet Castle and its lands after which it fell to ruin.
-In 1600 the castle went from the Lords of Marbais to the t'Serclaes de Tilly family.
-After that the castle stopped to play a political role and was converted into a farm.
+In 1554, King Henry II of France's troops destroyed Châtelet Castle and its lands, leading to its ruin.
+By 1600, the castle transferred from the Lords of Marbais to the t'Serclaes de Tilly family.
+Afterward, the castle ceased to serve a political role and was converted into a farm.

-In 1968, excavations and restoration works took place giving the castle its present appearance.
+In 1968, excavations and restoration efforts restored the castle to its current appearance.

 Gallery